Table of Contents

-Are parents able to withdraw from Junior ISAs accounts?
-This article discusses the rules concerning Junior ISAs, how they work, and who can make Junior ISA withdrawals.
+Are parents able to make a Junior ISA withdrawal?
+This article discusses the rules concerning Junior ISAs, how they work, and who can and can’t make Junior ISA withdrawals.
 To find out more, please read on.

 What is a Junior ISA

-A Junior ISA (JISA for short) is a long-term, tax-free savings account that a parent or guardian can be set up for children under 18 years of age that are residents here in the UK.
-Although, if the child moves abroad after the JISA has been opened, you can still add cash to the account.
+A Junior ISA (JISA for short) is a long-term, tax-free savings account that a parent or guardian can set up for children under 18 years of age who are residents here in the UK.
+However, if the child moves abroad after the JISA has been opened, you can still add cash to the account.

 Only the parents or legal guardians of the child can open a JISA.
 The person opening the account is known as the registered contact.
 This person can:

-- Change the account provider.
-(You should only ever choose account providers that are authorised and regulated by the Finacial Conduct Authority).
+• Change the account provider.
+(You should only choose account providers authorised and regulated by the Financial Conduct Authority).

 JISA withdrawal rules

-All of the money paid into a Junior ISA belongs to the child and cannot be accessed by them until the child turns 18.
-In addition, the rules of Junior ISA withdrawals state that, except under specific circumstances discussed below, nobody but the child can withdraw money from a Junior ISA.
+All the money paid into a Junior ISA belongs to the child and can only be accessed by the child via a Junior ISA withdrawal when the child turns 18.
+The rules of Junior ISA withdrawals are very specific and are discussed below.

 When the child reaches age 18, a JISA automatically converts into an adult ISA, and the child, now a young adult, assumes full control of the account.

-If you are wondering can you withdraw money from a Junior ISA if the child dies, then the answer is still no, but in this unfortunate circumstance, the money eventually gets paid to those inheriting the estate.
+If you are wondering, ‘Can you make a Junior ISA withdrawal if the child dies?’ then the answer is still no, but in this unfortunate circumstance, the money eventually gets paid to those inheriting the estate.

 Under what circumstances can parents withdraw money from a Junior ISA?

-The only circumstance under which you can withdraw money from a Junior ISA account is if the child has been diagnosed with a terminal illness.
+There are circumstances under which parents can make a Junior ISA withdrawal.
+One is if the child has been diagnosed with a terminal illness.

 In this instance, the definition of “terminal illness” means that the child has a disease or illness that will worsen and cause death within six months.
 For those unfortunate enough to explore this option, you will have to complete a terminal illness early access form from HMRC.